winstxnhdw/nodeflair-clone/README.md

 ## Setup

-Run the following install all dependencies.
+Run the following to install all dependencies.

 ```bash
 bun install